matt-harvey/tabulo/README.md

 [![Coverage Status][CS img]][Coverage Status]
 [![Awesome][AR img]][Awesome Ruby]

-Tabulo is a Ruby library for generating plain text tables.
+Tabulo is a Ruby library for generating plain text tables, also known as &ldquo;ASCII tables&rdquo;.
 It is both highly configurable and very easy to use.

 <a name="overview"></a>
 ## Overview